-Ideally, an organisation should do value-based and skill-based recruitment, where equal emphasis is put on the necessary qualifications and the motivation of the applicant.
-This means, that the person-specifications should highlight not only the degrees or training that are desired, but also the value and perhaps life-experience that are useful for the job.
+Ideally, an organisation should do value-based and skills-based recruitment, where the motivation of the applicant is weighted alongside necessary qualifications and experience.
+This means, that the person-specification should highlight not only degrees or training, but also the value and perhaps life-experience useful for the job.
 It can also be tempting to make many aspects of the application ‘required’ rather than ‘desired’, but this could discourage people who might otherwise have been perfect for the role.
-A keyway to balance the application process in favour of relationships is involving young people in each step of the way.
+One way to balance the application process in favour of relationships is involving young people.

 If you are in a role where you can influence the recruitment at your organisation, then it could be beneficial to evaluate the current way of doing things and improve it.